eagle-io/docs/source/topics/nodes/template/index.rst

         :scale: 100 %

 .. note::
-    An Instance can only be created directly under a Workspace or Group.
+    An Instance can only be created directly under a Workspace or Folder.

 By default, Instance configuration attributes are locked to the Template and cannot be modified.
 In this way, locked attributes ensure consistency across all Instances that refer to the same Template.

 .. only:: not latex